Find this content interesting and worth supporting?

 Hatoyama said he doesn’t know why the company was incorporated in Bermuda and not in Hong Kong, where it is listed.
 The company did not respond to requests for comments.

 There are legitimate uses for offshore companies and trusts.
-We do not intend to suggest or imply that any people, companies or other entities included in the ICIJ Offshore Leaks Database have broken the law or otherwise acted improperly.
+The inclusion of a person or entity in the ICIJ Offshore Leaks Database is not intended to suggest or imply that they have engaged in illegal or improper conduct.
 Many people and entities have the same or similar names.
-We suggest you confirm the identities of any individuals or entities located in the database based on addresses or other identifiable information.
-If you find an error in the database please get in touch with us.
+We suggest you confirm the identities of any individuals or entities included in the database based on addresses or other identifiable information.
+The data comes directly from the leaked files ICIJ has received in connection with various investigations and each dataset encompasses a defined time period specified in the database.
+Some information may have changed over time.
+Please contact us if you find an error in the database.